Table of Contents[Hide][Click to Show]

 Pins in the parks range from $7.95-$13.95 each and you’ll pay around $8 for a lanyard.
 Savings: $11 per child

 Packing pennies and quarters may seem like strange advice, but it will save you on souvenirs once you’re there!
 There are penny press machines in the parks and kids love pressing pennies.
-All in this souvenir will cost you 51 cents but only if you remember to pack the change.
-TravelingMom Kathy Penney says this is one of her kids’ favorite items to “collect” from Disney.
+This souvenir will cost you a mere 51 cents, but only if you remember to pack the change.

 Lock in Your Disney Savings Before Your Disney Vacation

 The art of discount Disney gift cards is truly that – an art.
 Disney gift cards can be used across the parks for everything from dining to hotel rooms to souvenirs.
-Planning ahead and shopping sales can turn your Disney budget up a notch.
+Plan ahead and shop sales to turn your Disney budget up a notch.

-For example, my grocery chain HEB recently offered an app special coupon to Buy $100 in Disney gift cards and Save $20.
-Utilizing my husband and my son’s mobile apps. we purchased $300 worth of Disney gift cards for $240.
+For example, my local grocery chain HEB recently offered an app special coupon to buy $100 in Disney gift cards and save $20.
+Utilizing my husband and my son’s mobile apps, we purchased $300 worth of Disney gift cards for $240.
 These deals tend to pop up starting in November through the Christmas season.

 My biggest TravelingMom Tip?
 When packing for Disney, use a packing list!
-Print it out and check it twice.
+Print it out and check it twice for Disney World essentials.
 Nothing makes the cost of a Disney vacation skyrocket like items you forgot to bring.
 Knowing about things to buy before Disney only works if you actually pack them!